rsksmart/RSKIPs/IPs/RSKIP419.md

     - The election will be allowed once again.

 - SVP period still ongoing
-    - If the funding transaction signed hash is registered in the `svpFundTxHashSigned` storage entry, the Bridge will:
+    - If the funding transaction signed hash is registered in the `svpFundTxSigned` storage entry, the Bridge will:
         - Create it as described [here](#proof-transaction)
         - Add it to a new storage set, key `svpSpendTxWaitingForSignatures`
         - Set it in a new Storage entry: